Atlantic City School Teacher Receives National Award for Her Environmental Leadership

 Contact: William Schrack, William@parktrust.org, 301-279-7275 x20

-In 2014, Yolanda’s classroom participated in the first ever Buddy Bison Carbon Reduction Contest which aims to teach elementary school children how to identify, measure, and reduce their impact on the environment.
-Each year, students from different schools take nine different action items included in NPT’s contest toolkit to reduce their carbon footprint.
+In 2014, Yolanda’s classroom participated in the first-ever Buddy Bison Carbon Reduction Contest which aims to teach elementary school children how to identify, measure, and reduce their impact on the environment.
+Each year, students from different schools take nine different action items included in the Park Trust’s contest toolkit to reduce their carbon footprint.
 Yolanda’s class won the 2017 Carbon Reduction Contest; they prevented 956 lbs of carbon dioxide from being emitted into the air.

 Furthermore, Yolanda’s classroom initiatives not only taught her students the tangible impact of their carbon footprint but also led the way to energy-saving improvements school-wide, reducing their energy bill by $100,000.
 This remarkable development was noticed by the school district, resulting in changes that led to an $800,000 energy cost savings for their entire school district.